Galois connecting call-by-value and call-by-name: Introduction

 Suppose that we have a language in which terms can be statically tagged either as using call-by-value evaluation or as using call-by-name evaluation.
 Each program in this language would therefore use a mix of call-by-value and call-by-name at runtime.
 Given any such program $M$, we can construct a new program $M'$ by changing call-by-value to call-by-name for some subterm.
 The question we consider in this paper is: what is the relationship between the observable behaviour of $M$ and the observable behaviour of $M'$?

-For a language with side-effects (such as divergence), changing the evaluation order in this way will in general change the behaviour of the program, but for some side-effects we can often say something about how we expect the behaviour to change: \begin{itemize} \item If there are no side-effects at all (in particular, programs are strongly normalizing), the choice of evaluation order is irrelevant: $M$ and $M'$ terminate with the same result. \item If there are diverging terms (for instance, via recursion), then the behaviour may change: a program might diverge under call-by-value and return a result under call-by-name.
-However, we can say something about how the behaviour changes: if $M$ terminates with some result, then $M'$ terminates with the same result. \item If nondeterminism is the only side-effect, every result of $M$ is a possible result of $M'$. \end{itemize} These three instances of the problem are intuitively obvious, and each can be proved separately.
+For a language with computational effects (such as divergence), changing the evaluation order in this way will in general change the behaviour of the program, but for some effects we can often say something about how we expect the behaviour to change: \begin{itemize} \item If there are no effects at all (in particular, programs are normalizing), the choice of evaluation order is irrelevant: $M$ and $M'$ terminate with the same result. \item If there are diverging terms (for instance, via recursion), then the behaviour may change: a program might diverge under call-by-value and return a result under call-by-name.
+However, we can say something about how the behaviour changes: if $M$ terminates with some result, then $M'$ terminates with the same result. \item If nondeterminism is the only effect, every result of $M$ is a possible result of $M'$. \end{itemize} These three instances of the problem are intuitively obvious, and each can be proved separately.
 We develop a \emph{general} technique for proving these properties.

 The idea is to use a calculus that captures both call-by-value and call-by-name, as a setting in which we can reason about both evaluation orders (this is where $M$ and $M'$ live).
 The calculus we use is Levy's \emph{call-by-push-value} (CBPV)~\cite{levy:call-by-push-value}.
 Levy describes how to translate (possibly open) expressions $e$ into CBPV terms $\translatevalue{e}$ and $\translatename{e}$, which respectively correspond to call-by-value and call-by-name.
 We study the relationship between the behaviour of $\translatevalue{e}$ and the behaviour of $\translatename{e}$ in a given program context.